 Once landed and having checked that the lions hadn't ventured over, we relaxed and headed over to the chase vehicles, where breakfast was set up with eggs, omelettes, etc and champagne.

 Now there's a breakfast I won't forget too easily!

 I love Rome.
 There are so many things to see, every corner you turn yields a new fabulous site.
 When there one year, we climbed up the dome in St Peter's basilica.
 A strange and quirky winding staircase, but well worth the climb - what a view.

-On another occasion, we took to the hills beside the Colleseum to while away a few hours and it was very pleasant and peaceful.
+On another occasion, we took to the hills beside the Colesseum to while away a few hours and it was very pleasant and peaceful.

 6. Walking on the beach in Mombasa

-After a couple of weeks treking around safari parks and moving form place to place, it was wonderful to settle down for a few days on the beach at Mombasa.
+After a couple of weeks treking around safari parks and moving from place to place, it was wonderful to settle down for a few days on the beach at Mombasa.

 The beach has beautiful white sand and it gently slopes out into the water giving a very safe bathing place.